As an Amazon Associate I earn from qualifying purchases.

 I’ve backed off of all sugars in a big way so far this year and I’m feeling really great.
 But into every life, a little sugar sneaks…

-With Valentine’s Day coming up, I did this recipe as a test run for Mini Chef for him to give out to his classmates at school.
+With the holiday coming up, I did this recipe as a test run for Mini Chef.
 But the problem with doing a test batch of cookies is that inevitably, you end up snacking on them.
 In this case, Mini Chef beat me to the punch.
 He snuck a bunch when I wasn’t looking.
 And right before dinner!!!
 The little stinker…

-I should also mention that this recipe originally came from Give Me Some Oven.
+I should also mention that I adapted this recipe.
+It originally came from Give Me Some Oven.
 She got more cookies out of the batch than I did, but mine turned out on the small side, so I made them bigger and fewer.
 If you want little ones, then you’ll probably get the same yield she did (24-36).
 These were yummy!
 Crunchy on the outside, and soft on the inside.
 Delish!

 - Blend all ingredients together in a bowl using a spoon.
 It won't seem like dough at first, but just keep mixing.
 It'll get there.

 - When you have a nice thick dough, spoon a walnut-sized piece of dough into your hands and roll into a ball.

 - Roll the ball in the extra sucanat and place on a parchment lined cookie sheet.